 - can be implemented with the same characteristics.

-Deployment starts after the code is appropriately tested, approved for release, and sold or otherwise distributed into a production environment.
-This may involve installation, customization, testing, and possibly an extended period of evaluation.
-Software training and support are important, as the software is only effective if it is used correctly.
-Maintaining and enhancing software to cope with newly discovered faults or requirements can take substantial time and effort, as missed requirements may force a redesign of the software.
+Deployment starts after the code is appropriately tested, approved for release, and sold or distributed into a production environment.
+This may involve installation, customization, testing, and an extended evaluation period.
+Training and support are important, as the software is only effective if used correctly.
+Maintaining and enhancing software to cope with newly discovered faults or requirements can take substantial time and effort, as missed requirements may force software redesign.
+Each project action is written down to be used as a reference and improved in the future.

 Software Development Plan (SDP)